vistadataproject/nodeVISTA/eHMP/PVistAResources/README.md

 ### Which Resources are RPC-backed

-We ran a simple grep: _grep -rnw 'Resources' -e "VistaJS.callRpc"_ to get the data for ...
+We ran a simple grep: _grep -rnw 'Resources' -e "VistaJS.callRpc"_ to distinguish RPC-backed Resources from their JDS-only peers.
+They are ...

 TODO: run on Oct 2015 copy.
 Has _writebacknote_ etc. Need to update tests too

-We only copied these Resources from eHMP's OSEHRA release.

 Resource Module | RPC | Comment
 :---: | :---: | ---